-Mr. Gonzalez is a results-oriented, strategic leader with more than two decades of management experience in both the public and private sector.
+Mr. Gonzalez is a results-oriented, strategic leader with over 25 years of management experience in both the public and private sector.
 He has extensive experience in quality and performance excellence initiatives and serves as an expert resource on transformational change within organizations.

 Prior to working in El Paso, Mr. Gonzalez served as the City Manager for the City of Irving, Texas.
 Under his leadership, Irving became the first city to adopt the use of Lean Six Sigma to identify systems and process improvements that ultimately saved the city more than $74 million and 50,000 hours in productivity.
 With his expertise in performance excellence, Mr. Gonzalez led his team in making history as the first municipality to win the Texas Award for Performance Excellence from the Texas Quality Foundation.
 Following this success, the city was named a 2012 recipient of the highly prestigious Malcolm Baldrige National Quality Award, the nation’s highest Presidential honor for performance excellence.
 Irving is only the second municipality to achieve this distinction in the awards 27-year history.